mmisw/mmiorr-docs/docs/gettingstarted.md

 **2-A. Browse list of registered ontologies**

 Even if not signed in, you will see all public registered ontologies in the main ORR browse page.
 You will not see those ontologies that  are marked as Status="testing" or Visibility="owner".
 In the browse page, such ontologies are only visible to the submitter.
 (If you are the submitter, log in to see the non-public ontologies you submitted.)

-The left-hand side tree widget allows you to select the entries in the ontology table according to the owner (the authority owning the ontology), submitter (if you are signed in),  status (testing, unstable, draft, stable, deprecated, or archaic), resource type (selected by the ontology submitter), and type of hosting (fully-hosted, or re-hosted).
+The left-hand side tree widget allows you to select the entries in the ontology table according to these criteria:
+* owner (the authority owning the ontology),
+* submitter (if you are signed in),
+* status (testing, unstable, draft, stable, deprecated, or archaic),
+* resource type (selected by the ontology submitter), and
+* type of hosting (fully-hosted, or re-hosted).

 You can control which columns are visible using the 'hamburger' selector on the right.
-You can also click any column header in the table to have the list sorted by that column.
+You can also click any column header in the table to sort the list by that column, or invert that column's sort order.

-Click the header again to reverse the order, or hold down the mouse button to see a delete option if available.
-(The URI column can not be submitted.)
+Hold down the mouse button to see a delete option if available.

 **2-B. Explore contents of an ontology**